JuiceSwapxyz/sdk/sdks/uniswapx-sdk/integration/README.md

-# E2E tests for UniswapX SDK
+# E2E tests for JuiceSwapX SDK

-This project uses hardhat to deploy basic uniswapx contracts, and uses the SDK to interact with them
+This project uses hardhat to deploy basic juiceswapx contracts, and uses the SDK to interact with them